Plan II Honors Thesis Grant Information & Guidelines

 - If you have not used the system before, you will have to complete a one-time profile.
 Then you will see a list of scholarships for which you are eligible to apply.

-- Look for the scholarship titled, "Plan II Thesis Grant - Summer/Fall 2014."
+- Look for the scholarship titled, "Plan II Thesis Grant - Spring 2015."